Andrey-Yushin/Andrey-Yushin/README.md

 I am 22 years old, I am a system administrator, currently a student of Informatics and Computer Science.

-*   🌍  I'm based in Arkhangelsk, Russia
+*   🌍  I'm based in Russia
 *   ✉️  You can contact me at [Yushin.AE@yandex.ru](mailto:Yushin.AE@yandex.ru)
 *   🧠  I'm learning Python